Your application status

 - Contact the Lund University admissions office (link to contact form)

-The programmes check your application to assess whether you meet the specific admission requirements to their programme (e.g. do you have a degree in the right subject, have you studied specific courses required for this programme).
+The Master's programme staff check your application to assess whether you meet the specific admission requirements to their programme (e.g. do you have a degree in the right subject, have you studied specific courses required for this programme).

 If your application does not meet the specific requirements, you will not be considered for admission to that programme.
 Although you may be considered ineligible for one programme, you may still be eligible for another programme(s) to which you may have also applied.

 Eligible students for a programme are then evaluated for selection.
 This includes evaluation of your academic grades and English language proficiency.
-If the programme also required additional documents, they will also evaluate those (e.g. a statement of purpose, letters of recommendation, a CV, thesis, writing sample or a portfolio).
+If the Master's programme also required additional documents, they will also evaluate those (e.g. a statement of purpose, letters of recommendation, a CV, thesis, writing sample or a portfolio) as a part of the selection.

 The programmes use a merit ratings evaluation.
-This is an internal working tool during their evaluation process, however these numbers may be visible through your university admissions account during the selection process.
-This can cause confusion and incorrect assumptions when students try to interpret what their rating means.
-The merit rating scales are unique for each programme at each university.
+This is an internal working tool during the evaluation process and the merit rating scales are unique for each programme at each university.
 You cannot compare a merit rating from one programme to another, or from one university to another.
-In general a high merit rating for a specific programme is better than a lower one, however it is not possible for you to know what scale is being used by that programme.
-For example, the top end of the scale could be 300, 600, 900 or another figure, depending on the programme.
-This information can also change during the application process, since the merit rating can be calculated in several steps, increasing the value of the rating as each step is completed.
 We strongly discourage you from trying to interpret the merit ratings.
 Please wait for the actual admission results!

-During the document processing and programme evaluation process, applications are generally considered as unqualified, until proven otherwise.
+During the document processing and evaluation process, applicants may see different status messages in their accounts.
 Accordingly, the status of your application on your page at universityadmissions.se may show 'unqualified' at various stages of the application and selection process until the relevant documents or evaluation steps determine that you are qualified.
+You may also see that your application is "in progress" or "qualified", depending on where in the process your application is.

-Note that although you may be considered 'unqualified' for one programme, you may still be eligible for another programme(s) to which you may have also applied and to which your application is still waiting to be evaluated.
+Also note, that although you may be considered 'unqualified' for one programme, you may still be eligible for another programme(s) to which you may have also applied and to which your application is still waiting to be evaluated.
+If your application status is instead "qualified" please note that this does not mean that you will be offered admission, but only that you meet the general (and/or specific) entry requirements of the programme.

 Best of luck in the selection process!